jekyll/jekyll/docs/collections.md

 - my_collection
 {% endhighlight %}

+You can optionally specify metadata for your collection in the configuration:

+{% highlight yaml %}
+collections:
+  my_collection:
+    foo: bar
+{% endhighlight %}

 ### Step 2: Add your content

 Create a corresponding folder (e.g. `<source>/_my_collection`) and add documents.